sympy/sympy-live/README.rst

 have access to this App Engine application, but want to test it, see the instructions in the `Testing on the App Engine`_ section below.

-Finally, go to http://NN.sympy-live.appspot.com, where ``NN`` is the version you just uploaded, and make sure that it works.
+After doing either of the steps (via github release or manually), go to http://NN.sympy-live.appspot.com, where ``NN`` is the version you just uploaded (or released), and make sure that it works.
 If it does, go to the ``Versions`` section of the sympy-live dashboard, and set this as the new default version.
 If there are any issues, you can roll back to the previous version from this same screen.

 Creating Deployment Credentials
 -------------------------------